Welcome to Year 5.

 PE is on Monday and Wednesday afternoons and appropriate PE kit is required.

-• Plain, royal-blue crew neck T–shirt.
+- Plain, royal-blue crew neck T–shirt.

-• Plain, royal blue shorts or navy blue tracksuit bottoms. (plain, navy blue leggings may be worn if changed from those worn as part of school uniform).
+- Plain, royal blue shorts or navy blue tracksuit bottoms. (plain, navy blue leggings may be worn if changed from those worn as part of school uniform).

-• Plain, white or black trainers (optional plimsoles for indoor PE).
+- Plain, white or black trainers (optional plimsoles for indoor PE).

-• Earrings (studs only) removed or taped.
+- Earrings (studs only) removed or taped.

-This term's topics are yoga and netball.
+This term's topics are OOA (Outdoor Adventurous Activities) and Athletics.

 RE